 Seventy years after its adoption, we cannot ignore, however, that the Declaration and its goal to free humanity “from fear and want” is still treated with hostility or indifference by many.
 This should not be surprising for a revolution so recent in the history of humanity.
 A revolution that we must continue.

-Education is, in my view, key to ensure that individuals can both claim their personal rights and assume their mutual duties: from the earliest age, schools and educational institutions at large should resolutely teach human rights, peace and conflict resolution, inviting all to act upon their duty to foster “general welfare in a democratic society.”
+Education is, in my view, key to ensuring that individuals can both claim their personal rights and assume their mutual duties: from the earliest age, schools and educational institutions at large should resolutely teach human rights, peace, and conflict resolution, inviting all to act upon their duty to foster “general welfare in a democratic society.”